EdenKupe/designingTomorrow/src/site/pages/devices/fourfutures.md

 <img alt="a more verbose version of the future futures chart" src="../../../images/ffChart3.jpg">

-The above is a matrix I made in a workshop with the same axes.
+The above is a matrix we made in a workshop with the same axes.
 I was in a different mood and wrote much longer descriptions.
 I also imagined something completely different for the upper-right quadrant.
 It is just as valid.

 An interesting thing usually happens in this stage; even though we purposefully chose issues about which we are uncertain, some quadrants seem to us clearly as either good or bad: